danbev/learning-v8/README.md

     $ lldb hello-world
     (lldb) breatpoint set --file hello-world.cc --line 27

+## Notes
+V8 is bascially consists of the memory management of the heap and the execution stack (very simplified but helps make my point).
+Things like the callback queue, the event loop and other things like the WebAPIs (DOM, ajax, setTimeout etc)  are found inside Chrome or in the case of Node the APIs are Node.js APIs.

+The execution stask is a stack of frame pointers.
+For each function called that function will be pushed onto the stack.
+When a function that functions returns it will be removed.
+If that function calls other functions they will be pushed onto the stack.
+When they have all returned execution can proceed from the returned to point.
+If one of the functions performs an operation that takes time progress will not be made until it completes as the only way to complete is that the function returns and is popped off the stack.
+This is what happens when you have a single threaded programming lanugage.

+So that describes synchronous functions, what about asynchronous functions?
+Lets take for example that you call setTimeout (in node or in a browser), the setTimeout function will be pushed onto the call stack an executed.
+This is where the callback queue comes into play.
+The setTimeout function can add functions to the callback queue

 ### Using d8
 This is the source used for the following examples: